nin0-dev/Docs/src/content/docs/storing-data/option-types.md

 ### Custom

 Custom settings can store any type and are not displayed in the settings UI.
 They can only be set programmatically.
+Of course, they can have a `default` value.

 ```json
 settingName: {